 Please remember that technology is always changing, therefore we may do different projects than the ones listed below.

-This Spring our students will be using new rapid prototyping equipment including 3D printers, laser cutters and vinyl cutters to begin learning how to make almost anything.
+This Fall our students will be using new rapid prototyping equipment including 3D printers, laser cutters and vinyl cutters to begin learning how to make almost anything.
 We hold ALL our labs at the Charlotte Latin Fab Lab.
 A fab lab is a small-scale workshop offering (personal) digital fabrication.
 A fab lab is generally equipped with an array of flexible computer-controlled tools that cover several different length scales and various materials, with the aim to make "almost anything.
 Charlotte Latin Fab Lab is one of the few fab labs in the southeast.
 Here is a list of just some of the equipment found in the lab:

 We have small class sizes (ten students or less) taught by experienced teachers so all students will have the opportunity to safely use all of this leading edge technology.